stellaaash/EPROM/Docker.md

 - Libraries
 - etc...
 The image also contains **other configuration for the container, such as environment variables, a default command to run, and other metadata**.
+### Layers
+Each layer of an image is **a diff of changes from the last layer**.
+Essentially, each layer adds more data on top of the stack of layers, creating the Docker image.
+Since **each instruction in a Dockerfile creates a new layer**, it is important to structure your instructions from least volatile to most.
+This is because **if a layer gets modified, all layers ontop of it have to be rebuilt as well.**
+So, you should always put the least likely to be modified layers (like base OS and packages) at the start of the Dockerfile, and the most volatile instructions at the end (like configuration).
+### Tags
+Tags are a way to differenciate **between images with the same name**, for example between image versions.
+The `latest` tag is available for all images on Docker Hub, and is the default tag when `pull`ing.
 ## Dockerfiles
 Dockerfiles are **text-based scripts of instructions to create a container image**.
+Each instruction corresponds to a layer on the finished image.
 # Multi-Container Apps
 Ideally when running multiple services in an app, **each container should run only one service, and do it well**.
 This makes it way easier to scale individual services as demand rises (only up the database and not the actual website's resources).